The Tool for Transforming Teaching

 Expository teaching explains the meaning of Scripture.
-It transforming because it convicts the complacent, converts the curious, matures the convinced, and equips the committed.
+It transforms because it is centered on the word of God.
+The Holy Spirit uses it to convict the complacent, convert the curious, mature the convinced, and equip the committed.

-Expository teaching is a defining factor of healthy churches.
-Even in regions in the world where interest in the gospel wanes.
-Author David Kinnaman points out that in Scotland, an area noted for its "overwhelming trend towards increased secularization," there is a segment of the culture where the gospel is surprisingly embraced; the younger generation.
+Expository teaching is a core habit of healthy churches.
+This holds true even in regions of the world where interest in the gospel is waning.
+Author David Kinnaman points out that in Scotland, an area noted for its overwhelming trend towards secularization, there is a segment of the culture where the gospel is surprisingly embraced; the younger generation.
 Analysis revealed the key factor was expository teaching.
-"Among growing churches in Scotland, more than nine out of ten pastors say they teach the Bible using a systematic, or expository, approach."1 It is attractive across all age groups.
+"Among growing churches in Scotland, more than nine out of ten pastors say they teach the Bible using a systematic, or expository, approach."1 Expository teaching draws people of all ages.
+Read Nehemiah 8:8

-Expository teaching is a defining factor of healthy churches.
-Even in regions in the world where interest in the gospel wanes.
-Author David Kinnaman points out that in Scotland, an area noted for its "overwhelming trend towards increased secularization," there is a segment of the culture where the gospel is surprisingly embraced; the younger generation.
+Expository teaching is a core habit of healthy churches.
+This holds true even in regions of the world where interest in the gospel is waning.
+Author David Kinnaman points out that in Scotland, an area noted for its overwhelming trend towards secularization, there is a segment of the culture where the gospel is surprisingly embraced; the younger generation.
 Analysis revealed the key factor was expository teaching.
-"Among growing churches in Scotland, more than nine out of ten pastors say they teach the Bible using a systematic, or expository, approach."1 It is attractive across all age groups.
+"Among growing churches in Scotland, more than nine out of ten pastors say they teach the Bible using a systematic, or expository, approach."1 Expository teaching draws people of all ages.
+Read Nehemiah 8:8

 Even though the Bible was written for us it wasn’t written to us. – John H. Walton. |